awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configure-authentication-ssl.md

 **To configure an SSL connection without identity verification**

-1. Set the `UID` property to your user name for accessing the Amazon Redshift server\.
+1. Set the `UID` property to your Redshift user name for accessing the Amazon Redshift server\.

-1. Set the `PWD` property to the password corresponding to your user name\.
+1. Set the `PWD` property to the password corresponding to your Redshift user name\.

 1. Set the `SSLFactory` property to `com.amazon.redshift.ssl.NonValidatingFactory`\.